FederatedAI/FATE-Community/FederatedAI_PROJECT_PROCESS_GUIDELINE.md

 ### Git
 Gitflow (what FATE project using) is recommended:
-* Create release developing branch for initial a new release following practices: develop-%{release}%;
+* The project lead creates a *release developing branch* for initial a new release following practices: develop-%{release}%;
-* Create a new feature branch for developing a new feature;
+* The feature developer creates a new *feature branch* for developing a new feature;
-* Project lead responsible for managing PRs merge to release developing branch; \*
+* The project lead is responsible for managing PRs merge to the *release developing branch* with SIG on Security (SIGoS)' approval; [Ref: Before merging a PR to the *release developing branch*](#before-merging-a-pr-to-release-developing-branch); \*
-* Project lead PRs from release developing branch to master branch. **This PR has to get approval from more than half of FATE OSS Development Team members, and the approval from the project lead followed by the approval of TSC Board.
-[Ref: Before release](#before-release)**;
+* The project lead PRs from the *release developing branch* to the *master branch* with the community's approval [Ref: Before release](#before-release);
-* Project lead publish release from the master branch.
+* The project lead publishes release from the *master branch*.

-> **_NOTE:_**  project lead decides if contributor PR to feature branch or release developing branch.
+> **_NOTE:_**  the project lead decides if contributor PR to the *feature branch* or the *release developing branch*.
 This document ignores the flexibilities in the following sections.

 All commits must be signed by the contributor.
 A GPG sign is a plus.